kg4ydw/noacli/documentation/Readme-feedback.md

 for running jobs.
 But this is highly non-portable and Qt doesn't even support proper collection of cpu usage stats from wait4, which is mostly portable.
 (Maybe time to rewrite QProcess to be more pythonic?)

-Even if it only works in linux and bypasses QProcess to get the info, a process monitor could be added if monitoring long running jobs would be useful.
-(Maybe a process monitor would also make a good stand alone tool too?
-Does top need to be replaced (again)?)

 # Remote stub